 This phase II trial studies how well prostate specific membrane antigen (PSMA) or fluciclovine positron emission tomography (PET)/computed tomography (CT) site-directed therapy works for treating patients with prostate cancer.
 PSMA or fluciclovine PET/CT may detect prostate cancer early and may help to show whether patients benefit from site directed treatment to PET detected abnormalities.

-Prostate Specific Membrane Antigen (PSMA) or (FACBC) PET/CT Site-Directed Therapy for Treatment of Prostate Cancer, Flu-BLAST-PC Study
+Prostate Specific Membrane Antigen (PSMA) or Fluciclovine (FACBC) PET/CT Site-Directed Therapy of OLigometASTatic Prostate Cancer (P-Flu-BLAST-PC): A Multicenter Study

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.